Auriea Harvey & Michaël Samyn: Games

 The Graveyard is a simple video game in which the player takes on the role of an old woman in a graveyard who walks around before eventually leaving.
 In the full version of the game, there is a small chance that the old woman will die before leaving.

-The Path was inspired by some versions of the fairy tale Little Red Ridinghood.
-Players must choose 1 of 6 sisters as an avatar and make their way to their grandmother's house.
-If they wander off the path, they will encounter the Wolf and the phase of the game that takes place once the player reaches the grandmother's house changes substantially.
-When all 6 sister characters have been played to the point of encountering the Wolf, a seventh character becomes playable: a mysterious little girl in a white dress.
-For this video game Harvey modeled and experimented with polygons using a game engine.
+The Path was inspired by some versions of the fairy tale Little Red Riding Hood.
+Players must choose one of six sisters as an avatar and make their way to their grandmother's house.
+If they wander off the path, they will encounter the Wolf, and the phase of the game that takes place once the player reaches the grandmother's house changes substantially.
+When all six sister characters have been played to the point of encountering the Wolf, a seventh character becomes playable: a mysterious little girl in a white dress.
+For this game, Harvey modeled and experimented with polygons using a game engine.

 The Endless Forest is a massively multiplayer online role-playing game without set goals, in which all the players exist as deer in a quiet forest.
-Players are represented in game not by usernames but by icons of their deer avatars.
-They may not communicate with each other using language (text or voice) but instead must interact with each other through the deer's body language.
+Players are represented in the game not by usernames but by icons of their deer avatars.
+They may not communicate with each other using language (text or voice) but instead must use the deer's body language.
 A unique feature of this game is that it can be played as a screensaver when users are not active on their computers.

-Harvey and Samyn's most recent game, Sunset (2015) has players in a fictional South American city that is in the midst of a revolution.
-Unlike many games, the player is not a warrior or a savior but a housekeeper, a strategy that focuses attention on the difficult lives of civilians under conditions of war.
-The protagonist of the game is Angela Burnes, an African-American engineer who emigrated from the United States to the fictional South American town of San Bavón in the republic of Anchuria in search of a good life and instead wound up cleaning the ultra-modernist penthouse of a wealthy man in a war zone.
+Harvey and Samyn's most recent game, Sunset (2015), has players in a fictional South American city in the midst of a revolution.
+Unlike in many games, the player is not a warrior or a savior, but a housekeeper, a strategy that focuses attention on the difficult lives of civilians under conditions of war.
+The protagonist of the game is Angela Burnes, an African-American engineer who emigrated from the United States to the fictional South American town of San Bavón in the republic of Anchuria in search of a good life, and instead wound up cleaning the ultra-modernist penthouse of a wealthy man in a war zone.
 The game takes place in the 1970s, and the artwork for the game is sparely minimalist.
-As a housekeeper, the player is kept inside the apartment and allowed to carry out mostly small actions that don't seem to hold out much promise of changing things: writing notes, for example, or switching the employer's radio station to a pirate channel.
+As a housekeeper, the player is kept inside the apartment and allowed to carry out mostly small actions that do not seem to hold much promise of changing things, such as writing notes or switching the employer's radio station to a pirate channel.
 The team funded the game partially through a Kickstarter campaign.
+Tale of Tales ultimately characterized Sunset as a commercial failure.